Skip to main content

 Explore our global property portfolio

-7 CoStar, Q4 2024, data as of 6 Jan 2025, Nuveen Real Estate Research.
+4. CoStar as of February 2026, Nuveen Real Estate Research.

 Clients should consult their professional advisors before making any tax or investment decisions.
 This information should not replace a client’s consultation with a professional advisor regarding their tax situation.
 Neither Nuveen nor any of its affiliates or their employees provide legal or tax advice.
 Tax rates and IRS regulations are subject to change at any time, which could materially affect the information provided herein.